AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 **On-premise network**: Network where all the devices used for network operations are kept at a physical location owned by the company.

-**Cloud network**: Collection of servers or computers that stores resources and data in a remote data center that can be accessed via the internet.
+**Cloud network**: Collection of servers or computers that stores data and resources in a remote data center that can be accessed via the internet.
 It saves money, simplifies operations, and provides more resources.
+It provices on-demand storage, processing power, and data analytics.

 **Hybrid cloud environment**: It's when an organization use a CSP’s services in addition to their on-premise computers, networks, and storage.